 This paper is organized as follows.
-Section 2 exhibits a Lagrangian formulation approach to the quasi-geostrophic flow in a neighborhood of the basic flow $\psi^*$ so that the compactness required by the bifurcation analysis is obtained.
-Section 3 is devoted to the linear spectral analysis of the quasi-geostrophic equation in the Lagrangian formulation.
-Since this is a linear problem and thus the spectral analysis technique is essentially developed from \cite{MS,Iu,Chen, Chen1}.
-With the preparations of the analysis in Sections 2 and 3, Section 4 is devoted to the verification of the conditions ensuring the occurrence of the steady state bifurcation phenomenon in Krasnoselskii's steady-state bifurcation theorem.
-Thus the proof of the bifurcation assertion of Theorem \ref{main} is finally completed in Section 4.
+Section 2 exhibits a Lagrangian formulation approach to the atmospheric flow in a neighborhood of the basic flow $\psi^*$ so that the compactness required by the bifurcation analysis is obtained.
+Section 3 is devoted to the linear spectral analysis of the vorticity equation in the Lagrangian formulation.
+The spectral analysis technique is essentially developed from \cite{Chen,Chen1,Iu,MS}.
+With the preparations of the compactness and the spectral results, Section 4 is devoted to the verification of the conditions ensuring the occurrence of the steady-state bifurcation phenomenon in Krasnoselskii's theorem.
+The proof of Theorem \ref{main} is finally completed in Section 4.